AstraZeneca Young Health Programme

 - Presented an advocacy document ‘NCDs and Adolescents – an opportunity for action’ alongside the UN General Assembly in conjunction with the NCD Child Alliance, the International Pediatrics Association and the American Academy of Pediatrics

-- Presented at a series of global events including the 2010 International Congress on Urban Health and the WHO conference on the social Determinants of Health in 2011 and World Health Summit Berlin 2012.
+- Presented at a series of global events including the 2010 International Congress on Urban Health, WHO conference on the social Determinants of Health in 2011 and World Health Summit Berlin 2012.

 What's next in this section